Dec 9–13, 2019

 A 100 kW solid target was successfully developed for the CSNS phase one.
 Tungsten was selected as the CSNS target material and a layer of tantalum with a thickness of only 0.3mm as a protective layer.
 Eleven target blocks were fixed in parallel in a stainless steel target container with 1.2mm gap between each block.
 Using a specially designed spreader, the target plug can be easily replaced....

-Luca Egoriti
+8. Mr Luca Egoriti (TRIUMF)

 Oral presentation